Super Bowl XIII: Fourth quarter

 Two controversial penalties early in the fourth quarter paved the way for the Steelers to score two unanswered touchdowns.

 After forcing the Cowboys to punt to start the quarter, the Steelers advanced to their own 44 after a crucial 10-yard pass from Bradshaw to Grossman on 3rd-and-8, a 13-yard pass to Swann, and a 5-yard run by Harris.
-Bradshaw then attempted a deep pass to Swann, who collided with cornerback Benny Barnes and fell to the ground as the ball rolled incomplete.
+Bradshaw then attempted a deep lob pass to Swann, who collided with cornerback Benny Barnes and fell to the ground as the ball rolled incomplete.
 However, official Fred Swearingen (the referee of the Immaculate Reception game of 1972) called Barnes for pass interference.
-Replays showed that it could have been incidental contact, as Swann seemed to run into Barnes, but the penalty nonetheless gave Pittsburgh a new set of downs at Dallas' 23-yard line.
+Replays showed it could have been incidental contact, as Swann seemed to push Barnes in the back, but the penalty nonetheless gave Pittsburgh a new set of downs at Dallas' 23-yard line.
+Swearingen explained: "It was a judgment call.
+The two players bumped before the ball was even close to them.
+They were both looking back and the defender went to the ground.
+The Pittsburgh receiver, in trying to get the ball, was tripped by the defender's feet."

 Two plays later, the Steelers faced 3rd-and-4 from the Dallas 17.
 Henderson sacked Bradshaw for a 12-yard loss, but the play was nullified by a delay of game penalty on Pittsburgh, bringing up 3rd-and-9 instead of 4th-and-16.
 Replays clearly showed the whistle blew before the play's onset, plus most of the players pulled up and stopped playing after a whistle sounded, but Henderson claimed, "I didn't hear a whistle until after I had knocked Bradshaw down.
 The same guy (Swearingen) made that call too.
 Who is that guy?"
 Franco Harris confronted Henderson for taunting Bradshaw after the whistle, and on the next play, Bradshaw handed the ball off to Harris, who raced untouched, with help from umpire Art Demmas impeding Cowboys safety Charlie Waters' attempt to tackle him, up the middle for a 22-yard touchdown run.
 The next day, Waters was quoted as saying, "I don't know what I could do – maybe knock him [Demmas] flat and maybe he'd knock Franco flat?
 Our safeties play a vital role in the run.
 That official gets in the way a lot.
 He screened me off."
 The score increased Pittsburgh's lead to 28–17 and would be the Steelers' longest touchdown run in a Super Bowl until Willie Parker scampered 75 yards for a score against the Seattle Seahawks in Super Bowl XL.